SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     to get passing, so this exercise formally only requires you to get `isort` and `flake8` passing.

 This ends the module on Github workflows.
+If you are more interested in this topic you can checkout module [M31 on documentation](../s10_extra/documentation.md) which first including locally building some documentation for your project and afterwards use Github actions for deploying it to Github Pages.

 If you have not already stumbled across this feature, if you try to create a workflow file directly in Github you may encounter the following page

 ![action](../figures/github_workflows.PNG)